aabbtree77/aabbtree77-projects/README.md

 ### [surveillance](https://github.com/aabbtree77/surveillance)

-Set up an IP camera with Motion to store videos on Ubuntu 22.04 with motion detected in them.
+A setup for an IP camera with Motion to store videos on Ubuntu 22.04 with motion detected in them.
 LAN-based tests, would need AnyDesk, RustDesk, or [anywherelan/awl](https://github.com/anywherelan/awl) (P2P) for remote surveillance.

 ### auth-starter-backend + frontend